SMI/StructuredReports/doc/annotation_creation.md

 The first (optional) step is to anonymise the documents:

 ```
-semehr_anon.py --all -i txt_dir -o anon_dir [--xml]
+semehr_anon.py -i txt_dir -o anon_dir [--xml]
 ```

-Note: using `--all` writes an output file for every input file, otherwise only files actually anonymised (those containing PII) are written.

 The annotation step can be performed with:

 ```
 semehr_annotate.sh -i anon_dir/ -o annot_dir/
 ```

+Input files must be named `*.txt` and output files will be named similarly `*.json`.
+It requires a config file specified with `-c` unless CogStack-SemEHR is in a well-known location typically `/opt/semehr/CogStack-SemEHR`

 ## DICOM SR annotation